Detailed content of our market study

 1.1 Presentation and definition

 Produits du terroir refers to food products considered to be an integral part of French gastronomy, with a traditional, local component.
-The terroir products market is characterized by product diversity (dairy products, meats, fruit and vegetables, etc.) and a large number of players with high competitive intensity (private labels, agri-food giants, local producers, innovative SMEs, etc.).
+The "produits du terroir" market is characterized by a diversity of products (dairy products, meats, fruit and vegetables, etc.) and a large number of players with high competitive intensity (private labels, agri-food giants, local producers, innovative SMEs, etc.).

 1.2 The French market for local produce